dh60/clothing.deals/README.md

 #### Step 1: Run the Scraper

-Execute app.py from your terminal.
-This will fetch all the product data and save it as a database in the root directory.

 ```sh
 python ssense.py
 ```

 -   **Important**: If a CAPTCHA is detected, a Chrome browser window will open.
-You must solve the CAPTCHA in that window to allow the script to continue.
+You must solve the CAPTCHA, then press Enter in the terminal to continue.

 #### Step 2: Run the server and view the app.